-Queen Elizabeth’s Grammar School has become one of a handful of accredited Thinking Schools in Kent.
+Queen Elizabeth’s Grammar School is an accredited Thinking School.
 By becoming a Thinking School we are displaying our commitment to putting thinking at the heart of everything we do.

 Our aim is that the whole of our school community will be thinking reflectively, critically and creatively and that this process will engage, excite and challenge all our students.
-Through our Thinking School programme we hope to encourage autonomous learning and to provide our students with a range of higher-order thinking tools and strategies that they can apply across the curriculum.
+We hope to encourage autonomous learning and to provide our students with a range of higher-order thinking tools and strategies that they can apply across the curriculum.

 In September 2010 we introduced a “Thinking Skills” course for all Year 7 students.
 This has a core focus upon the Habits of Mind and also explores the use of De Bono’s Thinking Hats, Thinking Maps and Thinker’s Keys.

-We have three key “Thinking Tools” that are used in all subjects with all students.
+We have three key “Thinking Tools” that are used, when relevant across the curriculum.
 These are the Thinking Hats, Thinking Maps and Thinkers Keys.
-Teachers are also widely using Blooms Taxonomy as an effective way to develop questioning within lessons.
+Teachers are using Blooms Taxonomy as an effective way to develop questioning within lessons.
 All of these tools help students to improve their metacognitive skills.

 The Thinking Maps provide a useful way for students to organise information through different thought processes.

 A whole range of different activities - particularly useful as starters/plenaries that can be used in all subjects to get students thinking!